 Literally: “test rabbit” / meaning: “guinea pig” (for an experiment)

-Back to topic: The English version beats the German expression in terms of accuracy.
-According to US Department of Agriculture, there were 171,406 guinea pigs used in American laboratories vs. 133,634 rabbits.
-These figures are not something humanity should be particularly proud of.
+In this regard, the English version beats the German expression in terms of accuracy.
+According to the US Department of Agriculture, there were 171,406 guinea pigs used in American laboratories vs. 133,634 rabbits in 2019.
+These figures are not something humanity should be proud of.